akashdhruv/Multiphysics-Simulations/notes/tasks.md

 - \[ \] Take a stock of services needed from Grid for physics units

 - \[x\] Mechanics of external simulation directory see simulation/ChannelFlow/FlashExternal

+-  \[ \] Pick a template and write a report: Incompressible Computational Fluid Dynamics with Flash-X